Samusocial Peru was created in Peru as a non-governmental

 In 2008, we continued our commitment in the fight against

-Tuberculosis, we plan to finance the operating costs of the two ambulances,
+Tuberculosis, we financed the operating costs of the two ambulances,

-and we plan to construct a second building for the Huaycan High
+and financed the construction of a second building for the Huaycan High